 Everybody likes speed, of-course me too.
 Speedy cars, bikes, and also a high-speed Internet.
 Forget cars and bikes here we are discussing the Internet.
 You might have noticed that, when you try to open some websites, it takes a long time to get a webpage from that particular site, even you’re using a high-speed internet connection.
 Why this happening?
 That’s because of your ISP’s DNS server.

 Most people assume that their Internet connection’s bandwidth determines their broadband connection’s overall performance.
 However, that’s not true.
 There are many factors, including the speed of the servers the user is trying to connect to, the type of network connection, router and network bandwidth, and latency plays the major role in the internet’s speed.

-What is DNS server?
+What is a DNS server?

 Free Public DNS Server

-Use any one of the following provider.
+Use any one of the following providers.

 How do I change or set up a DNS server IP address?

 If you don’t know how to set up the DNS server IP address, please watch below the video tutorial that describes how to set up the DNS server IP address in Windows PC.

 To know how to setup DNS in other operating systems please check out this site.